Book Consultation

 Use CasesInternal use; CRA compliance; lender infoLender approvals; investor relations

-Put simply: choose a compilation for an affordable way to present basic information without outside checks, and choose a review when you want independent checking to boost trust at a fair price4.
+Put simply: a compilation presents basic information without outside checks, and a review adds independent checking to boost trust.
+We prepare the first and refer the second4.

 CPA Canada – CSRS 4200 Compilation Engagements Accessed June 2026 · CPA Canada – CSRE 2400 Reviews of Financial Statements Accessed June 2026 · CPA Ontario – Guide to Reviews Accessed June 2026 · CRA – Financial Statement Requirements Accessed June 2026